DevExpress-Examples/wpf-mvvm-how-to-bind-the-gridcontrol-to-total-and-group-summaries-specified-in-viewmodel/README.md

 * [CustomersDataModel.cs](./CS/SummarySample/CustomersDataModel.cs) (VB: [CustomersDataModel.vb](./VB/SummarySample/CustomersDataModel.vb))
 <!-- default file list end -->

-# How to Bind the WPF GridContol to Total and Group Summaries Specified in ViewModel
+# How to Bind the WPF GridControl to Total and Group Summaries Specified in ViewModel

 This example demonstrates how to define total and group summaries in a ViewModel and bind them to the GridControl's summary collections.